raganwald/raganwald.github.com/_posts/2017-07-22-closing-iterables-is-a-leaky-abstraction.md

 };
 ```

-There is some duplication of logic around returning `{ done: true }` and setting `this.done = true`, and this duplication will be more acute when we deal with disposing of resources, so let’s clean it up:
+There is some duplication of logic around returning `{ done: true }` and setting `this.done = true`, and this duplication will be more acute when we deal with disposing of resources, so let's clean it up:

 ```javascript
 const countdown = {